259 George Street

-Suncorp Place (formerly the AAP Centre and before that the Qantas International Centre) is a skyscraper located in Sydney, Australia on Grosvenor and Lang Street.
-It was initially built for Qantas by architects Joseland & Gilling, and was completed in 1982.
+259 George Street (formerly the Suncorp Place, AAP Centre and the Qantas International Centre) is a skyscraper located at 259 George Street, Sydney, Australia.
+It was built for Qantas and designed by architects Joseland & Gilling, and was completed in 1982.

 Description

 The building is 182 m tall and 42 levels to roof, although the rooftop structure brings the total height to 193 m.
-It offers a column free layout with floor to ceiling views of Sydney Harbour & the Sydney CBD and had a dedicated computer centre constructed underground to support Qantas's global airline operations.
+It offers a column free layout with floor to ceiling views of Sydney Harbour and the Sydney CBD and had a dedicated computer centre constructed underground to support Qantas' global airline operations.

 Construction

 The building was first announced in 1966, with development approval given on 19 August 1968.
 Construction for Stage 1 of the project began in 1970, targeted for completion in 1973.
-However, the project was delayed many times due to industrial action by the Builders Labourers Federation (NSW BLF), taking 12 years to finally complete in 1982.
+However, the project was delayed many times due to industrial action by the Builders Labourers Federation, taking 12 years to finally complete in 1982.
 The foyer and forecourt was refurbished in 1994 and the building was partially renovated in 1997.
 Most recently, the lobby was completely refurbished with full concierge service in 2015 and End of Trip facilities named 'Zephyr' added in 2017.

 Anchor Tenants

-In 2005, Suncorp obtained 10 years of signage rights to the building and leased 15000 sqm over 15 floors.
+In 1990 Qantas vacated the building moving to World Square.
+In 2005, Suncorp took out naming rights for the building and leased 15000 sqm over 15 floors.

-In 2018, IBM Australia became the anchor tenant occupying 7000 sqm over seven floors with naming rights to the building.
+In 2018, IBM became the anchor tenant occupying 7000 sqm over seven floors with naming rights to the building.